blainemoser/errorLogging/README.md

 `./errorLogging --url|-u https://hooks.slack.com/services/.../... --files|-f /path/to/file/one.log@ERROR#ERROR,CRITICAL#ERROR /path/to/file/two.log@INFO#INFO,DEBUG#WARNING --suppress|1-s "error that you want to suppress" "something else that you want to suppress" ...`

 ## Filters
 If filters are specified for a file (by using the "@" symbol after the file path followed by a comma-separated list of filters), then only file writes containing those particular strings will be posted.
-For example, by specifying the file path with the filter "production.ERROR" ("/path/to/file@production.ERROR") the programme will only post writes containing the string "production.ERROR".
+For example, by specifying the file path with the filter "production.ERROR,production.CRITICAL" ("/path/to/file@production.ERROR,production.CRITICAL") the programme will only post writes that contain one of the strings "production.ERROR" and "production.CRITICAL".

 The "#" symbol after the filter string changes the formatting of messages associated with that filter.
-For example specifying "/path/to/file@production.ERROR#ERROR" means posts of writes containing the string "production.ERROR" will be formatted as errors (see below).
+For example specifying "/path/to/file@production.ERROR#WARNING,production.CRITICAL#ERROR" means posts of writes containing the string "production.ERROR" will have the WARNING formatting, whereas those containing the string "production.CRITICAL" will have ERROR formatting (see below).

 There are three formats available: